#6: Heat

 4 Stars

-Heat is to Nirvana’s Nevermind as Thief is to their Bleach album.
-I can’t argue which one is better, but there is a clear choice which one is a thousand times more impactful to the general public.
-Here are some thoughts:
+Michael Mann’s Heat is to Nirvana’s Nevermind as his Thief is to their Bleach album.
+I can’t argue which pairing is better, but there is a clear choice which pairing is a hundred times more impactful to the culture.
+Thief is a great genre flick; Heat is, for many, the definitive heist film.

 For a Chicago guy, Michael Mann shoots LA in such a familiar and intimate way that you’d swear he grew up there.
 Downtown concrete and glass structures, soulless postmodern hillside mansions, sleek coastal condos, oil rigs, south LA scrap yards, warehouse clubs, and relentless southern California sun are all integrated into the milieu of the film.
 And his use of an ethereal, tonal score gives the movie a melancholy feel.
 Maybe not melancholy.
 I’m not sure how to describe it.
 LA can feel like a disconnected city, and the score makes it seem disconnected.